michaeljfazio/Pirrit/README.md

 Warning
 =======

-This repository contains binaries which contain OSX Pirrit malware.
+This repository contains binaries that are infected with the OSX Pirrit malware.

 Backstory
 =========